icyalert/icyalert.github.io/index.md

 permalink: /
 ---

-**IcyAlert** (_Intelligent Climate Early Warning Alert for Arctic Ice-Free Summers_) is a research project funded by the Novo Nordisk Fundation ([NNF](https://novonordiskfonden.dk/en/news/challenge-accepted-new-funding-for-ambitious-projects-within-biomanufacturing-cardiometabolic-diseases-and-artificial-intelligence/)).
+**IcyAlert** (_Intelligent Climate Early Warning Alert for Arctic Ice-Free Summers_) is a research project funded by the Novo Nordisk Fundation ([NNF](https://novonordiskfonden.dk/en/news/challenge-accepted-new-funding-for-ambitious-projects-within-biomanufacturing-cardiometabolic-diseases-and-artificial-intelligence/), grant NNF25OC0097271).
 It runs from October 2025 to September 2031.

 &ensp;